WhiteBoxSec/Tailscale-Proxmox-LXC-Script/README.md

 ## Usage

-Supply the script the IP/hostname, username, password, and target container ID.
+Supply the script the IP/hostname, username, and target container ID.
+It will prompt for the password.

 ```
 ./lxc-ts-fix.sh -h